shukreaden/MarvelComic/README.md

 In order to use the app with your own developer keys follow steps below,
 Steps:
  * Open the MarvelComicService.swift file under MarvelComic/MarvelComic/Services/
- * In the MarvelComicApiConstants struct at the top of the MarvelComicService.swift file, simply replace the empty strings for public key and private key with yours
+ * In the MarvelComicApiConstants struct at the top of the MarvelComicService.swift file, simply replace the strings "INSERT_YOUR_PUBLIC_KEY_HERE" and "INSERT_YOUR_PRIVATE_KEY_HERE" with your public key and private key.
 If you also want to show your own comic of choice replace the added Black panther comic id(67869) with your own!

 ## Acknowledgements